Mark Wheatley (politician)

-Mark Archuleta Wheatley is a Democratic member of the Utah State House of Representatives, representing the 35th District since 2004.
+Mark Archuleta Wheatley is a former Democratic member of the Utah State House of Representatives, representing the 35th District from 2005 to 2024.
 He lives in Murray, Utah, with his wife Josie.

 Education

 He earned a bachelor's degree from Westminster College in Salt Lake City.

 Political career

 Wheatley was first elected on November 2, 2004.

 In 2012, Wheatley challenged his wife, Josie Valdez, to run for the State Senate in 2012 after the incumbent senator retired.
 Were she to win the race, it would have been the first time in Utah history that a husband and wife would serve together in the legislature.
 However, Valdez lost to Republican Brian Shiozawa 56.8% to 43.2%.

 During the 2016 general session, he served on the Business, Economic Development, and Labor Appropriations Subcommittee, the Higher Education Appropriations Subcommittee, the House Economic Development and Workforce Services Committee and the House Judiciary Committee.
 In the 2022 general session, Wheatley served on the Administrative Rules Review Committee, the Higher Education Appropriations Subcommittee, the House Business and Labor Committee, the House Ethics Committee, and the House Judiciary Committee.